justinnuwin/CPE442/tutorial1/README.md

 7. Now that your Makefile template is complete for making a single target, fill in the variable names with the correct names.
 CC will usually be `gcc` or `clang`.
 Reccomended CFLAGS are `-Wall -Werror -g`.

 8. Run `$ make` from the command line and see if your program made successfully!

+9. For the future, you can create additional Make rules andd variables to allow you to make multiple targets.